 He fisted the mud and felt the cold seep in between his gloved fingers.
 Something wasn’t right.
 Saints.
 He felt sick.
 He wanted to heave but couldn’t.

 Olive struggled to a stand, still panting.

 A man with peppered grayed hair loomed in front of him.
-The man looked would’ve looked like schoolteacher if it weren’t for the dead look in his eyes and the mud and blood caked to his military uniform.
+The man would’ve looked like a schoolteacher if it weren’t for the dead look in his eyes and the mud and blood caked to his military uniform.

 Olive recognized this man.
 He was Werner’s captain.
 Captain Weingartner.
 The man’s lips were moving—

 “Werner, what’s going on?
 Why did you retreat?”